atalero/summarization_embeddings/README.md

 # Comparing Input Embeddings to Sequence-to-Sequence for Text Summarization
 Code for improving the [CL 2017 paper "Get To The Point: Summarization with Pointer-Generator Networks."](https://arxiv.org/abs/1704.04368) Different forms of word embeddings are integrated into the text summarization model.
 This code includes changes to the [repo](https://github.com/abisee/pointer-generator) by the paper's authors.

+## Summary
+Th Get to the Point Text Summarization algorithm uses a mix of abstractive and extractive methods for the task of text summarization on the CNN/Daily Mail dataset, which you can download [here](https://github.com/abisee/cnn-dailymail).
+This program adds different embedding mechanisms to the Get to the Point Text Summarization Algorithm.
+Our code allows for the running of the following:
+* Baseline Model (same as original Get to the Point Code)
+* Word2Vec - Efficient Estimation of Word Representations in Vector Space - [paper](https://arxiv.org/abs/1301.3781) We trained these vectors on a subset of our data.
+* GloVe Embeddings - Global Vectors for Word Representation - [paper](https://nlp.stanford.edu/projects/glove/).
+The dataset we used is 300 dimensional vectors from glove.6B.zip which can be downloaded [here](https://nlp.stanford.edu/projects/glove/).
+* ELMo - Deep contextualized word representations - [paper](https://arxiv.org/abs/1802.05365) This method uses task specific learning.
+ELMo returns three vectors (one from ELMo embeddings baed on character convolutions, one for a forward language model, backward language model), our model learns the correct task specific weights as defined in the paper.

 ## Instructions for Running
+* run on tf version 1.13.1
+* this version uses Python 3.7
+* use requirements.txt which was produced from our virtual environment (it may include more dependencies than needed).

+### Baseline

+### GloVe

+### ELMo

 **Authors: [Jaime Campos Salas](https://github.com/jcoeus), [Abdullah Siddique](https://github.com/s-abdullah), [Andres Talero](https://github.com/atalero)**